wlin12/SMMTT/README.md

 This toolkit was proposed as a project in MTMarathon 2013.

-Proposed and maintained by:Wang Ling (lingwang@cs.cmu.edu)
+Proposed and Maintained by:Wang Ling (http://www.cs.cmu.edu/~lingwang/)

 Contributors: Carolin Haas, Chris Dyer, Adam Lopez

+Usage: scripts/runExperiment.sh source(ex: en) target(ex: zh) rootdir(where this package is) mosesdir(moses instalation) mosesexternaldir(where giza is, probably mosesdecoder/tools) model(where the model and results will be generated)

 Structure: